johninfra/it-support-and-cybersecurity-labs/Lab-3-Network-Troubleshooting/README.md

 ---

 ## Conclusion
 This lab demonstrated a real world network troubleshooting scenario where connectivity was lost after releasing the IP configuration.
-By resetting the network stack, identifying the correct gateway, and verifying network settings, full connectivity was restored.
+By systematically diagnosing the issue, resetting the network stack, identifying the correct gateway, and verifying network settings, full connectivity was restored.
 This exercise reinforced practical troubleshooting skills used in IT support roles.